Close Modal×

 What Does “Public Use” Mean?

 One of the first requirements of eminent domain is public use.
 For a project to be considered as “public use,” it should serve a purpose that can benefit the public.
-That means if a project benefits personal interests or a specific group of people, no eminent domain shall take place.

 Some examples of valid projects for public use are bridges, reservoirs, freeways, roads, and parks.